 I melt the caramel with milk in the microwave then add the pecans and stir well until they are covered with caramel.

-I drop the mixture onto a parchment lined cookie sheet and put in the freezer to set up.
+I drop the mixture onto a parchment-lined cookie sheet and put it in the freezer to help the candy set.

 You could also just set the pan in the refrigerator but the candy will take a while to harden enough to dip in the chocolate.

-I don't measure exactly when it comes to the chocolate chips or the paraffin.
+I don't measure exactly when it comes to chocolate chips or paraffin.
 I just put some in a bowl and melt in the microwave.
 It is approximately 2 cups of semi-sweet chips and ½ block of paraffin.
-I use semi-sweet chips because milk chocolate chips makes the candy way too sweet.
+I use semi-sweet chips because milk chocolate chips make the candy way too sweet.

 Millionaires Candy with Pecans, Caramel, and Sea Salt